apike/allenpike.com/_posts/2024-07-31-pushing-the-frontier.md

 Lately I’ve been working with a lot of teams and founders that are building products on top of LLMs.
 This is a lot of fun.

-To be an AI product engineers today is to constantly ask new questions that impact how you build products.
+To be an AI product engineer today is to constantly ask new questions that impact how you build products.
 Questions like:

-- “Is there a way we can ensure that user input will never result in prompt injection?” *Likely no*
+- “Is there a way we can reliably prevent prompt injection?” *Likely no*
-- “Will GPT-4o mini get better results than Llama 3.1 70B for this prompt?” *Probably not*
+- “Will GPT-4o mini do better than Llama 3.1 70B on this prompt?” *Probably not*
-- “Can we train a cheap and fast model to replace our use of OpenAI for this classification task?” *Perhaps yes*
+- “Can we train a faster model to replace our use of OpenAI for this classification task?” *Perhaps yes*
-- “Should we still be working to stay within a 64k context budget now that GPT-4o supports 128k?” *Likely yes*
+- “Should we work to stay within a 64k context budget now that GPT-4o supports 128k?” *Likely yes*

 Interesting questions, and answerable with some mix of experimentation and discussion with other AI teams.

-However, one common question that is trickier to answer definitively is, **“Will this problem sill matter when GPT-5 comes out?”** This is a fun one: it’s a bit silly and speculative, but also *potentially* an existential risk to any given business.
+However, a common question comes up that is *not* easy to answer: **“Will this problem sill matter when GPT-5 comes out?”** This is a fun one: it’s a bit silly and speculative, but also *potentially* an existential risk to any given business.

 Of course, we don’t know exactly what the next generation of frontier models will bring.
 But we can make some pretty safe bets.
 They’ll: